Dr An Hertogen

 An completed her undergraduate law degree at the KU Leuven in Belgium.
 She also holds an LL.M from Columbia University, and a PhD from the University of Auckland.
 Before starting her PhD, she practised in competition law in Brussels and Auckland.

 Research | Current

-Aside from questions as to how international law allocates regulatory jurisdiction between states, she is also interested in the substance of states' regulation of economic activity, with a particular interest in competition and consumer law.
+An maintains an interest in the substance of states' regulation of economic activity, and particularly in competition and consumer law.

 Teaching | Current

 LAWPUBL402 - International Law

 An welcomes inquiries from potential research students in international law, with a particular focus on the limits of state sovereignty and the duties of sovereign states towards others in a global economy, and in consumer law issues.